 That first summer in Connecticut was spent in a rented beach house at Gulf Beach in Milford.
 I made a few friends.
 We swam in Long Island Sound.
 We played baseball every chance we got.
 I spoke to Becky every Wednesday night at 7pm.
 Soon the calls ended and I've never heard from her since.
 Every so often I check on Facebook, but nothing.
 I'm sure that young beauty that I lost is a big fat momma living in a trailer park somewhere.
 My curiousity remains.

 At the end of the summer my parents bought a house in West Haven, the next town up the coast.
 It was a cool house, made of slate rocks and redwood.
 It was split level and sat on the shore of Lake Phipps.
 We had a row boat.
 We bought a canoe.
 Plenty of time was spent fishing, swimming and rowing around the lake.

 There was no shortage of kids in the new neighborhood.
 My first friend was Michael McDermott.
 His family lived on the other side of the empty lot that separated our two homes.
-Mike and his chubby, younger, red-headed brother, Timmy were adopted by Ed and Barbara.
+Mike and his younger, red-headed brother, Timmy were the kids of Ed and Barbara.
 Mr. McDermott worked at a funeral home.
 I suppose he was an undertaker, but I really have no idea what he actually did there.

 My other friend in the neighborhhod was Mark Steinberg.
 We called him Steiny and later, Bird.
 We, along with other kids in the neighborhood played a lot of touch football on the small "green" nearby.
 This patch of land was on a slope and had a huge cedar pine right in the middle.
 It's a miracle no one got hurt.
 But isn't that the case with much of what we did as kids.